charliecb/charliecb.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a first-year Ph.D. student in MIT EECS.
-I'm interested in how, by beginning with concrete problems, we can develop novel mathematical methodology which solves them.
-I'm particularly interested in novel applications of traditionally pure fields of mathematics to physics and computer science.
+I'm a first-year Ph.D. student at MIT, and I'm very fortunate to be advised by [Stephen Bates](https://stephenbates19.github.io).
+I'm interested in **reliable AI for science** through **uncertainty quantification**.
+More broadly, I'm generally interested in applications of probability theory and mathematics to machine learning.
 In my free time, I enjoy playing basketball and guitar, and sailing.

-During my undergraduate work at Princeton, I studied pure mathematics and was fortunate to work with Ching-Yao Lai.
-Since my masters degree in applied mathematics and theoretical physics ("Part III") at the University of Cambridge, I work with Sofia Villar on alternative schemes to test experimental treatments in the medical community.
+During my undergraduate work at Princeton, I studied pure mathematics and was very lucky to work with Ching-Yao Lai.
+Since my masters degree in mathematics ("Part III") at the University of Cambridge, I've worked with Sofia Villar on alternative schemes to test experimental treatments in the medical community.
+Previously, I also interned at Meta Reality Labs.